-Fidelity Retirement Services is the university’s record keeper for the university’s defined contribution plan (DCP) as well as the voluntary 403(b) and a 457(b) retirement plans.
-Fidelity offers several different “Retirement Readiness” classes each year at both campuses.
-These classes provide the knowledge one needs to determine investment strategies and decisions for these funds.
-The Fidelity website contains additional information, including a retirement calculator to help project income and expenses in retirement.
+Fidelity Retirement Services is the university’s record keeper for the defined contribution plan (DCP), 403(b) and 457(b) retirement plans.
+Fidelity offers several different “retirement readiness” classes each year and the website contains additional information, including a retirement calculator.
+Log in to your Fidelity account.

 Telephone: (866) 682-7787